squeakerdev/QuantumTester/README.md

 # QuantumTester
-Python app to test tracking accuracy with different Win32PrioritySeparation values
+Python app to test tracking accuracy with different Win32PrioritySeparation values.
+Take with a heap of salt as the app was made for fun and is non-scientific

 ## Installation
 * Install a recent version of [Python 3](https://www.python.org/downloads/)